jakepurple13/githubbloglike/Writerside/topics/Safe-Args-in-NavigationCompose.md

 ) { ... }
 ```

-Pretty simple.
-And to set the notification's destination to go there:
+Pretty simple, right?.
+And to set the notification's destination to go there, you can create an intent like:
 ```Kotlin
 val deepLinkIntent = Intent(
     Intent.ACTION_VIEW,